claytondunavant/iot-thermal-printer/README.md

 - [ ] add support for printing bitmaps
 - [ ] make reading/writing on a connection async rather than polling
 - [x] implment trivial heartbeats
-- [ ] implment heartbeats between client and server every 10 seconds
+- [x] implment heartbeats between client and server every 10 seconds
 - [x] implment registering a uid for each client by the server after 0th heartbeat
 - [x] implment DS for keeping track of connections on server
-- [ ] broadcast PRINT message from another process to all connections
+- [x] broadcast PRINT message from another process to all connections
+- [ ] print my agenda from google calendar for the day